 In February 2007, the FASB issued Statement of Financial Accounting Standards No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities" ("SFAS No. 159").
 SFAS No. 159 permits companies to choose to measure many financial instruments and certain other items at fair value.
 The objective is to improve financial reporting by providing companies with the opportunity to mitigate volatility in reported earnings caused by measuring related assets and liabilities differently without having to apply complex hedge accounting provisions.
 SFAS No. 159 is effective for fiscal years beginning after November 15, 2007.
 Companies are not allowed to adopt SFAS No. 159 on a retrospective basis unless they choose early adoption.
-The adoption of SFAS No. 159 is optional and the Company has not yet determined the impact, if any, that SFAS No. 159 will have on its consolidated financial statements.
+The adoption of SFAS No. 159 is optional and the Company has elected not to adopt SFAS No. 159 for any of its financial assets and financial liabilities.

 In September 2006, the FASB issued Statement of Financial Accounting Standards No. 157, "Fair Value Measurements" ("SFAS No. 157"), which defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles, and expands disclosures about fair value measurements.
 SFAS No. 157 does not require any new fair value measurements, but provides guidance on how to measure fair value by providing a fair value hierarchy used to classify the source of the information.
 This statement was effective for the Company beginning January 1, 2008.
-The Company does not expect that the adoption of SFAS No. 157 will have a material effect on its financial statements.
+The adoption of SFAS No. 157 has had no material effect on the Company's financial statements.